AshwinKadaruDev/vc-audit/README.md

 # VC Audit Tool

-A production-ready portfolio valuation platform for VC auditors to estimate fair values of private, illiquid portfolio companies.
+A portfolio valuation platform for VC auditors to estimate fair values of private, illiquid portfolio companies.
 Implements multiple valuation methodologies with comprehensive audit trails for compliance and reproducibility.

 ## Overview